16 Facts About Walmart That Will Blow Your Mind

 Walmart is battling 1.6 million employees in the largest class action sex discrimination law suit ever -- the potential cost is $11 billion.

-The Walton family has given away about 2% of its net worth to charity -- Bill Gates is giving away 48% of his net worth and Warren Buffet 78% of his net worth.
+The Walton family gives about 2% of its net worth to charity -- Bill Gates gives away 48% of his net worth and Warren Buffet gives away 78% of his net worth.

 An additional Walmart Supercenter per 100,000 residents increases average BMI by 0.25 units and the obesity rate by 2.4%.